-26 See, e.g., CBD and the Cartagena and Nagoya Protocols; International Treaty on Plant Genetic Resources for Food and Agriculture; Voluntary Guidelines on Sustainable Soil Management; Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade; Ramsar Convention on Wetlands of International Importance; UN Convention to Combat Desertification; UNFCCCC and Kyoto Protocol.
+See, e.g., Convention on Biological Diversity (1992) and the Cartagena (2000) and Nagoya (2010) Protocols; International Treaty on Plant Genetic Resources for Food and Agriculture (2009); FAO.
+2017.
+Voluntary Guidelines on Sustainable Soil Management; Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (1998); Convention on Wetlands of International Importance (1971); UN Convention to Combat Desertification (1994); UN Framework Convention on Climate Change (1992) and Kyoto Protocol (1997).